Endoscopies are helpful, but there is little information about possible problems associated with the procedure.

 Collecting data for pediatric endoscopic adverse events

 Due to the small amount of data available on pediatric patients, many pediatric endoscopy providers refer to adult data, which, like the limited pediatric data, focuses on confirmed cases of serious AEs.

 The Pediatric Endoscopy Database System-Clinical Outcomes Research Initiative (Peds-CORI) database reports rates of AEs that take place during and immediately after endoscopy.
 However, to get a truly accurate picture of AEs related to endoscopy, researchers need data that tracks AEs before, during and after the procedure.

-The Peds-CORI database shows rates for AEs in esophagogastroduodenoscopy, or EGD, at 2.3 percent, and rates with colonoscopy at 1.1 percent.
+The Peds-CORI database shows rates for AEs in esophagogastroduodenoscopy, or EGD, at 2.3%, and rates with colonoscopy at 1.1%.
 Another often-cited study collected AE data for pediatric patients up to 30 days post-endoscopy.
-This study shows a rate of AEs at 42 percent after EGD.
+This study shows a rate of AEs at 42% after EGD.